imcoddington/google_trends_manual_bgd/README.md

 this project generates google trends queries for specific country-language-topic combinations, downloads the raw data, and then post-processes that data with ratio-based linking. to run the project, follow the following steps:

+This fork specializes the program to work with divisions rather than just countries.
+Specifically, it allows us to work with data for specific divisions within Bangladesh rather than the country as one.

 ## 1. generate queries